coxy1989/superconv/README.md

 | 0.01-0.1/23  | 0.95-0.8/23  | 50  | 99.03  |
 | 0.02-0.2/40  | 0.95-0.8/40  | 85  | 99.08  |

 **Table**: Final accuracy for the MNIST dataset using the LeNet architecture with weight decay of `0.0005` and batch size of `512`.
+Reported final accuracy is an average of 5 runs.
 LR = learning rate, SS = stepsize in epochs, where two steps comprise a cycle.
 CM = cyclical momentum, 'inv' is the [inv](https://github.com/coxy1989/superconv/blob/master/modules/callbacks.py#L44) caffe policy, 'rop' is the [reduce on plateau](https://www.tensorflow.org/api_docs/python/tf/keras/callbacks/ReduceLROnPlateau) keras policy.

 ## References